Rei-SwitchBot/faq/en-us/Hub Mini.md

 SwitchBot supports "Siri Shortcuts".

-Now you can ask Siri to control your infrared-controlled appliances easily with SwitchBot Hub Plus/Mini!
+Now you can ask Siri to control your infrared-controlled appliances easily with SwitchBot Hub Mini!

 Prerequisites: